-The school will plan, deliver and monitor services against how well outcomes have been met, including, but not limited to:
+St. Wilfrid's will plan, deliver and monitor services against how well outcomes have been met, including, but not limited to:

 - Improved educational progress and outcomes for pupils with SEND. - Increasing the identification of pupils with SEND prior to school entry.